pulumi/pulumi-self-hosted-installers/gke-hosted/README.md

-# Deploying Pulumi Self Hosted to Azure
+# Deploying Pulumi Self Hosted to Google Cloud Platform

 This folder and sub folders contain the three Pulumi programs to build the infrastructure and deploy the containers necessary to run Pulumi' self hosted backend onto Google Kubernetes Engine (GKE).